lassekongo83/plano-theme/README.md

 gsettings set org.gnome.desktop.interface gtk-theme Adwaita
 ```

-To change the gnome-shell theme you need to activate the `User themes` extension on the Extensions page in `gnome-tweaks`.
+To change the gnome-shell theme you need to install and activate the `User themes` extension in the [extensions app](https://flathub.org/apps/details/org.gnome.Extensions).
-1. If it's not installed, then look for the package `gnome-shell-extensions` or `gnome-shell-extension-user-theme` and install it.
+1. If the user-themes extension is not installed, then look for the package `gnome-shell-extensions` or `gnome-shell-extension-user-theme` and install it.
+(Or install it from https://extensions.gnome.org/extension/19/user-themes/)
-2. Restart `gnome-tweaks` (if it was open) and activate `User themes` on the Extensions page in `gnome-tweaks`.
+2. Open the extensions app and activate the `user themes` extension.
 3. Go to the Appearance page in `gnome-tweaks` and change the Shell theme to Plano in the drop-down list.
-(If it still shows a yellow rectangle, then restart `gnome-tweaks` or relog.)
+(If it still shows a yellow triangle, then restart `gnome-tweaks` or relog.)

 Xfce users can change themes in `Settings > Appearance` and `Settings > Window manager`